 - Strategic thinker with desire to develop collaborative solutions to complex problems

 - Excellent inter-personal, verbal and written communication skills

-- Demonstrated success managing data
+- Demonstrated success managing state and/or federal grants

 At the Merrimack River Watershed Council, we don’t just value difference — we celebrate it and we thrive on it for the benefit of our employees, our services, and our community.
 MRWC is proud to be an Equal Employment Opportunity and Affirmative Action employer.